codefellows/seattle-code-301n24/facilitator/final-exam/assessment/README.md

 #### React App: Change Styling - 25 POINTS

-- Using React Bootstrap, change the list from a `Table` to an `Accordion` for showing the items in the list
+- Using React Bootstrap, change the list from a `Table` to an `Accordion` for showing the items in the list.

 #### React App Notes